knpuniversity/symfony/knpu/ep6-security/validation-unique-entity.md

 validation be unique across several columns.
 Then add `message="Looks like you already have an account"`.

 Cool!
 Go back and hit register again.
-Validation errors are so much prettier than database errors.
+This just makes me happy!

 We're good, right?
 Well, almost.
 There's one last gotcha with validation and registration.